cuspycode/peerpaste/README.md

 Either your Android version is too old to support the required crypto algorithm (AES-128/GCM), or you live in a country with an evil government that restricts the use of strong cryptography.
 In either case this means that you cannot run PeerPaste on your Android device, and unfortunately there is nothing I can do about it.

-#### [Android] Why does the Android app cost money?
+#### [Android] Why does the mobile app cost money?

-I would like to recover some of my costs for developing and publishing the Android app.
+I would like to recover some of my costs for developing and publishing the app.
 Also, this is an app that I would happily pay for myself if someone else had authored it, so why shouldn't I expect the same from you?

-#### [Android] How can I try out the Android app before I decide whether or not to pay for it?
+#### [Android] How can I try out the mobile app before I decide whether or not to pay for it?

 You can install the free demo app `PeerPaste Demo`.
 If the demo version works on your device, then the real version will also work.

-#### [Android] Why is the Android app closed source?
+#### [Android] Why is the mobile app closed source?

-Because I currently have no incentive to do the work involved in publishing the source code for the Android app.
+Because I currently have no incentive to do the work involved in publishing the source code for the mobile app.
 This might change in the future however.

 #### [iOS] Is there a version available for iOS?

-Not yet, but maybe it will happen if there is enough demand to motivate the effort.
+Not yet, but maybe it could happen if there is enough demand to motivate the effort.

 #### [General] How do I change the service name advertised by mDNS?